077-5509948 Contact Us Under cyber attacks?

 At CyberSafe, we don’t see ISO 42001 as an isolated island.

-- Natural Extension: If ISO 27001 is already implemented, the new standard adds the unique AI layer.
+• Natural Extension: If ISO 27001 is already implemented, the new standard adds the unique AI layer on top of a foundation you already have.

-- 24/7 SOC Services Connection: Our 24/7 Service Operations Center is directly connected to the Incident Response procedures defined in the standard.
+• 24/7 SOC Services Connection: Our 24/7 SIEM/SOC Services operations are directly connected to the Incident Response procedures defined in the standard.

 Practical Implementation: The CyberSafe Roadmap